How to Harvest Rainwater for Survival Drinking and Irrigation

 Setting Up Your Collection System

-Now that we’re convinced about the benefits, let’s talk about setting up our very own rainwater collection system.
+Let's speak about how to build up our own rainwater collection system now that we know how useful it is.
 You don’t need a degree in engineering—just some basic materials and a little creativity will do!

 Start with gutters: if you already have them on your roof (and they’re not clogged with leaves like mine usually are), then great!
 If not, consider installing some along the edges of your roofline.
 Just picture yourself climbing up there like an adventurous squirrel gathering acorns—a sight to behold!